vijay-karavadra/graph-rag/docs/guide/adapters.md

 [DataStax AstraDB](https://www.datastax.com/products/datastax-astra) is
 supported by the
 [`AstraAdapter`][langchain_graph_retriever.adapters.astra.AstraAdapter].
 The adapter
 supports operating on metadata containing both primitive and list values.
 Additionally, it optimizes the request for nodes connected to multiple edges into a single query.

 ### OpenSearch

 [OpenSearch](https://opensearch.org/) is supported by the [`OpenSearchAdapter`][langchain_graph_retriever.adapters.open_search.OpenSearchAdapter].
 The adapter supports operating on metadata containing both primitive and list values.
-It does not combine the adjacent query.
+It does not perform an optimized adjacent query.

 ### Apache Cassandra {: #cassandra}

 [Apache Cassandra](https://cassandra.apache.org/) is supported by the [`CassandraAdapter`][langchain_graph_retriever.adapters.cassandra.CassandraAdapter].
 The adapter requires shredding metadata containing lists in order to use them as edges.
-It does not combine the adjacent query.
+It does not perform an optimized adjacent query.

 ### Chroma

 [Chroma](https://www.trychroma.com/) is supported by the [`ChromaAdapter`][langchain_graph_retriever.adapters.chroma.ChromaAdapter].
 The adapter requires shredding metadata containing lists in order to use them as edges.
-It does not combine the adjacent query.
+It does not perform an optimized adjacent query.

 ## Implementation